edelstone/actionverb.com/job-ads/header-top.md

 loved by our customers, and our growth comes from expanding and improving our products as quickly as we can.

-Building great products isn't easy and Action Verb just isn't the type of place that is okay with mediocrity.
-You need great people to build great products.
+We believe that great products can only be built by great people.

 So we're on a quest to find the smartest, most creative, and most motivated technical people, and create for them an environment in which